Plants love water, but they hate getting too much of it.

 The soil soak can help prevent root rot when proper watering techniques are observed and can treat existing rot below the soil surface.

 Be warned that the severity of damage to your plant’s roots may be too extensive for the healthy plant to recover.
-Neem oil and other treatments are best used in the early stages of infection.
+Neem oil for plants and other treatments is best used in the early stages of infection.

 Making a Neem Oil Root Soil Drench

 It’s easy to make your soil soak (sometimes referred to as a drench) at home, and it can be quite effective when used on both indoor and outdoor plants against a wide range of pests, fungi, and even bacteria.

 - Begin by emulsifying 1 gallon of water by slowly blending in 1 teaspoon pure castile soap.
 Warm water may work well.

 - Add 2 tablespoons of 100% percent cold-pressed neem oil.

 - Test the mix on a tiny portion of the plant and wait 24 hours to ensure no adverse reactions before applying a full dose.

 - For a full dose, pour 2 to 3 cups of the soil drench directly onto the soil around the plant, increasing the amount for larger plants.

 - Count the treatment as a watering cycle to avoid further drowning the entire plant and rooting the root system.

 - Repeat in three weeks or when the next watering is due, whichever comes first, until there are no remaining traces of root rots.